IrisShaders/Iris/docs/usage/drivers.md

 Iris is an open-source project, and we welcome contributions from everyone.
 Choices of what platforms to support are based on what we're able to accomplish given our developer resources.

 What this means is that if someone with relevant development experience wants their platform to be supported, and has the time to contribute bug fixes, contribute to the development of compliant drivers, or otherwise improve support, they're free to do so!
+For example, developers on macOS could investigate helping out with https://github.com/openglonmetal/MGL or similar projects.